mattlayman.com

 to apply that change.

-output above,
+From my `showmigrations` output above,

 you can see that the second migration

-app applied this particular framework change.
+of my `users` app applied this particular framework change.

-To see the Postgres SQL statements that made the change, I can run:
+To see the Postgres SQL statements

-ALTER TABLE "users_user" ALTER COLUMN "first_name" TYPE varchar(150);
+$ ./manage.py sqlmigrate users 0002 BEGIN; -- -- Alter field first_name on user -- ALTER TABLE "users_user" ALTER COLUMN "first_name" TYPE varchar(150); COMMIT;

 From this,

-we can tell that Postgres executed an ALTER COLUMN
+we can tell that Postgres executed an `ALTER COLUMN`

 [DDL](https://en.wikipedia.org/wiki/Data_definition_language)